 (contains affiliate links below)

-Main fabric (44″ wide): 1/2yd woven fabric such as quilting cotton or home décor weight fabric (home décor weight fabrics will increase the stability of the finished backpack) – I used Riley Blake’s Chatsworth in Mint, which is hard to find now, but you can find the pink colorway here)
+Main fabric (44″ wide): 1/2yd woven fabric such as quilting cotton or home décor weight fabric (home décor weight fabrics will increase the stability of the finished backpack) – if you’re using the main fabric for the straps/strap loops/strap cover rather than the lining fabric, 3/4yd is required

 Lining/Straps fabric (44″ wide): 1yd 100% quilting cotton